Sustainability for our communities

-We provide relief to locations affected by natural disasters, in alignment with our sustainability strategy and with the responsibility we have with society and with our communities.
+We provide relief to locations affected by natural disasters, in alignment with our sustainability strategy and the responsibility we have with society and our communities.

-Last year, through the Flex Foundation, we supported the victims of the earthquakes in Mexico with a monetary donation to TECHO to build emergency houses in the affected zones of Oaxaca, Chiapas, Puebla, Mexico State, and Mexico City.
-TECHO, a non-profit organization provides services across Latin America and the Caribbean, seeking to overcome poverty in slums.
+Last year through the Flex Foundation, we supported the victims of the earthquakes in Mexico with a monetary donation to TECHO to build emergency houses in the affected zones of Oaxaca, Chiapas, Puebla, Mexico State, and Mexico City.
+TECHO is a non-profit organization that provides services across Latin America and the Caribbean seeking to overcome poverty in slums.

 Giving hope back to society